AdobeDocs/marketo.sv-SE/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md

 >[!NOTE]
 >
->När du använder flödesåtgärden &quot;Synkronisera person till Microsoft&quot; (endast i en utlösarkampanj) skapas lead/kontakt i realtid i Dynamics.
+>När du använder[!UICONTROL Sync Person to Microsoft]&quot;flow action (endast i en Trigger Campaign), the lead/contact will be created in real-time in Dynamics.